 The same Wu et al. paper gives the table below indicating the main accidents considered for fission and fusion power plants, showing that nearly all accident conditions for fission reactors are also present for fusion reactors.
 Further, fusion actually has more possible accident conditions due to the multiple, complex, associated systems.

-A prospective on safety in fusion reactors is given in the paper, Perrault, an IRSN safety engineer.
+A prospective on safety in fusion reactors is given in the paper, D. Perrault, a safety engineer from the French Institut de Radioprotection et de Sûreté Nucléaire (IRSN).
 Further papers by Taylor et al., and by Lukas and Williams, point out many concerns.
-Below is a partial list of risks presented in these papers:
+Below is a partial list of risks presented in these three papers:

 Beyond Design-Basis Accident

-List of accidents considered by ITER with the corresponding radioactive release to the environment.
+List of accidents considered by ITER with the corresponding radioactive release to the environment, measured in units of millisieverts (mSv).
 The worst accidents are in the "Beyond Design-Basis" category.

 In this evaluation of radiation escape to the environment, only Beyond Design-Basis accidents with multiple events or explosions and fires give significant contaminations at 2.5 km from the site.
-Clearly personnel on site would receive a higher dose.
+The typical natural dose of radiation is about 2.5 mSv per year, so at this distance, all these doses are negligible.
+Clearly personnel on site would receive a higher, possibly dangerous, dose.

 Complex cooling system for DEMO breeder blankets